NEW DATES: JULY 22-24, 2021

-Information for potential authors
+Registration information for current and potential authors

 Advance registration for non-authors

-Registration Fee Schedule
+Registration Fee Schedule (2021 Online Version)

-|Delegates (Member, Advance)||$299|
+|Delegates (Member, Advance)||$TBD|

-|Delegates (Member, Regular)||$379|
+|Delegates (Member, Regular)||$TBD|

-|Delegates (Non-member, Advance)||$424 (includes one-year AES membership)|
+|Delegates (Non-member, Advance)||$TBD (will include one-year AES membership)|

-|Delegates (Non-member, Regular)||$504 (includes one-year AES membership)|
+|Delegates (Non-member, Regular)||$TBD (will include one-year AES membership)|

-|Accepted Authors (via direct invoice)||$229|
+|Accepted Authors (via direct invoice)||$TBD|

 Support for the conference is provided in part by the following sponsors: